Anku1903/Realtime-WeatherAPI-Streaming-Pipeline/README.md

  In this stage I explored 2 different approaches for data ingestion - Databricks and Azure Functions.

  #### Azure Databricks
  The data ingestion pipeline was built and tested incrementally.
-The the steps included:
+The steps included:
  1. Intiallized a cluster
  2. Installed **azure-eventhub** on the cluster - an external Python library, not originally provided by Databricks, to enable interation with the Event Hub
  3. Tested the connection between **Databricks** and **Event Hub** by sending simple JSON test events